The ETF Crusades

 FACTOR EXPOSURE ANALYSIS

 We finally look at factor exposures in Figure 5.
 These are more interesting, telling a nuanced story.
 Consistent with the data, the US Catholic Values fund has the least volatile returns and the smallest factor exposures.
 The MSCI World Catholic fund does have substantially larger exposures, particularly to Value (negative) and to Quality (positive).
 In other words, the fund was exposed to good quality albeit expensive companies.
-Somewhat unexpectedly, both Catholic funds have opposite exposure to Value and Quality (try Finominal’s Know Your Factors for a factor exposure analysis).
+Somewhat unexpectedly, both Catholic funds have opposite exposure to Value and Quality (try Finominal’s Alpha Analyzer for a factor exposure analysis).

 Equally puzzling is that both Islamic funds have opposite exposures to every factor, except Momentum.
 Finally, we find that the MSCI World Islamic fund has qualitatively similar exposures as the MSCI World Catholic fund, except for Momentum.
 From a factor perspective, MSCI World Catholic and MSCI World Islamic funds are very similar.
 While religious scholars might not find the result surprising, investment professionals might be a bit confounded given the fact that the different nature of the exclusions produced a remarkably similar set of factor exposures.